Vegetarian Chirashi Sushi – (Chirashizushi)

 - 3 cups Japanese rice (cooked)

 - shredded nori (optional)

-- In a small pan over high heat, add 1 tbsp vegetable oil, ginger and carrots, and fry for 3 minutes until ingredients have softened.
-Turn the heat off and add ½ tsp sesame oil, sesame seeds and a little salt.
-2. Stir, transfer to a plate and set aside.
+- In a small pan over high heat, add 1 tablespoon vegetable oil, ginger and carrots, and fry for 3 minutes until ingredients have softened.
+Turn the heat off and add 1/2 teaspoon sesame oil, sesame seeds and a little salt.
+Stir, transfer to a plate and set aside.

 - Put the tomatoes in a small bowl together with miso paste and extra virgin olive oil.
 Mix well until the tomatoes are coated evenly.